f5devcentral/nginx-one-lab/docs/README.md

     ![Confirming the deletion](media/cleanup-5.png)

-1. Repeat steps 1-6 for the NGINX Plus instance.
+1. Repeat steps 1-6 for the NGINX Plus instance and the NGINX Plus container instance.

-1. From the NGINX One console, in the left-hand menu in the "Manage" section, select "Data Plane Keys"
+1. From the NGINX One console, in the left-hand menu in the "Manage" section, select "Data Plane Keys".

 1. Select the context menu for the Data Plane Key you created in lab 1, and select "Revoke".